rajashtani/InsightForge/apis/api_design_principles.md

 ### 2.4 Versioning Strategy

-**Definition**: Versioning is a mechanism to manage API changes while maintaining compatibility with existing clients.
+Versioning is a mechanism to manage API changes while maintaining compatibility with existing clients.
 REST uses URI or header-based versioning, gRPC employs package versioning in Protobuf, and GraphQL relies on schema evolution.

 **Detailed Explanation**: Versioning ensures that updates (e.g., new fields, modified behavior) do not disrupt existing integrations.
 REST’s URI approach (e.g., `/v1/users`) is explicit and widely supported, while gRPC’s package versioning (e.g., `package v1.user`) is embedded in the service definition.
 GraphQL evolves schemas by adding fields and deprecating old ones, avoiding explicit versioning.